Thick client vs. thin client: Advantages and disadvantages

-A client is a term used in computing to describe a computer hardware or software that interfaces with a server to access services, thus forming part of the client-server model.
 There are many examples and applications of a client.
-A web browser such as Google Chrome, Microsoft Edge from Microsoft, Mozilla Firefox, or Safari from Apple is a web client that interfaces with a web server to retrieve and display web pages.
+A web browser such as Google Chrome or Safari from Apple is a web client that interfaces with a web server to retrieve and display web pages.
 Moreover, an email client, including free email services such as Gmail and Yahoo!
 Mail, retrieves email messages from a mail server.
-Nevertheless, there are two classifications or types of client.
-These are thick client and thin client.
-A hybrid client is a third classification that combines the characteristics of both thick client and thin client.

-Thick Client vs. Thin Client: What is the Difference?
+Thick Client vs Thin Client: What is the Difference?

 Advantages of Thick Client: The Drawbacks of Thin Clients

-Below is a list of the benefits or advantages of thick clients.
+Below is a list of benefits or advantages of thick clients.
 Note that these advantages also correspond to the drawbacks or disadvantages of thin clients.

 1. Rich Graphic User Interface